TudorZgimbau/TudorZgimbau/README.md

 Hello world 👋

 I'm Tudor and I'm a 20-year-old finance student.
-I'm looking to create efficient, scalable systems in the finance world using what I consider to be my learned skills thorought high-school and college, such as:
+I'm looking to create efficient, scalable systems in the finance world using what I consider to be my learned skills throughout high-school and college, such as:
   - economics;
   - various areas of finance;
   - little bit of knowledge on banking (still working on that);